abhishekpatelmc/code-practice/README.md

 # neetcode-practice
-> This is a repo to keep a note of
+> This is a repo to keep a note of practice

 - [Array & Hashing](https://github.com/abhishekpatelmc/neetcode-practice/blob/main/ArraysHashing.md)